InformWizard/Info-Wizard/README.md

 # Info-Wizard
-Thousands and thousands of tools and guides that will help you become a great hacker
+Thousands and thousands of tools and guides to protect yourself online Well my company is ovbiously called Info-Wizard.
+We are an e-commerce type busines specializing in internet hacking, software, and tools.
+Our guides are completely educational and a way to inform the public that these things are actually happening.
+I have investigated many of 10s of thousands of different ways and found out for myself that they do work.
+I loved everything about it besies stealing from innocent people so instead of makng my livng "carding" (a term you will find out later), I have decided to start a number of businesses so this will be my first one.